How to Keep Condo Boards From Giving You a Hard Time

 A committee has given them the basic rules and answered any questions they have, so they think this takes care of what they need to know.

-Those who take the time to read the governing documents or have an attorney review and explain them take the first step in protecting themselves in the event a malicious or rogue board takes over and tries to deny them the few rights they have!
+Those who take the time to read the governing documents or have an attorney review and explain them take the first step in protecting themselves in the event a board tries to deny them the few rights they have!

-At the very least, even after moving into their new homes, people should make sure to read the documents.
+At the very least, even after moving into their new homes, people should make sure to read these papers.

 For example, one might limit the amount of money a board can spend without a community vote, while another might not set any limits at all!